coderefinery/presentations/fair-webinar.md

 - Towards a non-profit organization
 - Make it easier for organizations and individuals to join
-- Give better credit for volunteer contributions
+- Give .emph[better credit] for volunteer contributions
 - Offer not only training but also mentorship network
 - FAIR software survey
 - How to better advertise and reach and connect the community?